-Whether you are choosing to read on an e-reader, on your cell phone, an iPad or a borrowed copy, there are plenty of prolific sustainability books to choose from.
+Whether you are choosing to read on an e-reader, on your cell phone, on an iPad, or on a borrowed copy, there are plenty of prolific sustainability books to choose from.
 So without further ado, let’s get into 8 of the best environmental and sustainability books out there, from some of the best environmental authors you need to know about:

 In this must-read, architect William McDonough and chemist Michael Braungart offer an integrated design framework that challenges the linear and wasteful production model we live in now.
 Rooted in design and science, McDonough and Braungart make an irrefutable case for circular economies, the elimination of the concept of waste, and the use of design as a regenerative force to transform our present and future.

 2. 101 Ways To Go Zero Waste by Kathryn Kellogg

 If you are interested in reducing your waste or switching to a zero-waste lifestyle, this is a great place to start.
 With lots of tips and DIY recipes for beauty and home products, Kathryn Kellogg will guide you through reducing your environmental footprint using a friendly blueprint of realistic lifestyle changes.
 If you are just curious and would like to learn more first, get into the basics in my article on going zero waste.

 Written by Bea Johnson, a well-regarded leader in the zero waste movement, Zero Waste Home is a step-by-step guide for creating a zero waste home of your own.
 Featuring recipes, tips, and everything you need to know about how to adopt a zero-waste lifestyle, this is a must-read for anyone who is interested in the zero-waste lifestyle.
 They are likely to want to keep it handy.

 4. The Silent Spring by Rachel Carlson